Radiofrequency Turbinate Reduction

 In this patient, stacked anterior lesions are placed under local anesthesia in the clinic.
 Topical aerosolized lidocaine was administered; 1% lidocaine with 1:100K epinephrine was slowly injected into the turbinate.
 Two lesions were placed on this side.
 Ideally, the lesion is placed slightly deeper to avoid the mild mucosal ischemia seen toward the end of energy delivery.
 Video courtesy of Vijay R Ramakrishnan, MD.

-Additionally, multiple reviews comparing RFA with microdebrider-assisted inferior turbinoplasty (MAIT) have been published.
-Lui et al showed no statistically significant difference in outcomes between the techniques at 6 months; however, maintenance of improvement at 3 years was significantly better in the MAIT group.[4]
-Results also suggest that although RFA and MAIT both result in a statistically significant reduction in nasal blockage, MAIT is more effective in decreasing nasal volume.[5]
-Studies focusing on how RFA affects nasal histology report an increase in mucociliary times and loss of nasal sensation.[6, 7] Despite these reports of unfavorable effects, more research is needed, given the short follow-up times and earlier studies reporting no histologic changes.[8]
+Additionally, multiple reviews comparing RFA with MAIT have been published.
+Lui et al showed no statistically significant difference in outcomes between the techniques at 6 months; however, maintenance of improvement at 3 years was significantly better in the MAIT group.
+[13] Results also suggest that although RFA and MAIT both result in a statistically significant reduction in nasal blockage, MAIT is more effective in decreasing nasal volume, [14] though this is disputed by Bakshi et al. [15]

-Overall, RFA has a low complication rate and has been shown to reduce nasal obstruction secondary to inferior turbinate hypertrophy; however, recently published studies suggest advantages to microdebrider turbinoplasty.
+Overall, RFA has a low complication rate, can be done in the office setting under local anesthesia, and has been shown to reduce nasal obstruction secondary to inferior turbinate hypertrophy; some studies suggest advantages to microdebrider turbinoplasty as an alternative for surgical treatment of inferior turbinate hypertrophy.

 Relevant Anatomy